Your Paranormal

 5. Freak waves - Extremely large waves can appear seemingly at random, even in calm seas.

 6. Human error - One of the most cited explanations in official inquiries as to the loss of any aircraft or vessel is human error.
-Whether deliberate or accidental, humans have been known to make mistakes resulting in catastrophe.
+Whether deliberate or accidental, humans have made mistakes resulting in catastrophe.

 8. Atlantis - An explanation for some of the disappearances pinned the blame on left-over technology from Atlantis.